paultopia/mergepdfs/README.md

 ## License

 All the code here is trivial, and some of it is straight cookbook code, so I'm not claiming any kind of copyright at all.
 Any bits that I could claim copyright in are hereby committed to the public domain.
+Ignore any cruft floating around in the files leiningen created to the contrary.